Family Objects

 • log: A logical value indicating whether to return the log-density.

-Family objects can optionally include functions to compute the first and second derivatives of the log-likelihood with respect to the predictors (or its expectations).
-These derivatives are used for optimization during model fitting.
+Family objects can optionally include functions to compute the first and second derivatives of the log-likelihood with respect to the predictors (or the expected values of those derivatives).
+These functions are used during model fitting to improve optimization efficiency and accuracy.

 function(y, par, ...)